 Search Training Courses

-Search And Rescue Institute New Zealand (SARINZ) was established in 2002 for the primary purpose of delivering international best practice search and rescue training to Search and Rescue responders throughout New Zealand.
-In the first dozen years of training, SARINZ have delivered more than 1000 training events to more than 16,000 SAR practitioners throughout New Zealand and elsewhere around the world.
-No other NZ based SAR training organisation even comes close to this.
+Search And Rescue Institute New Zealand (SARINZ) was established in 2002 for the primary purpose of delivering internationally bench-marked best practice search and rescue training to Search and Rescue responders throughout New Zealand.
+In the first decade of training, SARINZ have delivered more than 1000 training events to greater than 16,000 SAR practitioners throughout New Zealand and elsewhere around the world.

 Lost Person Behaviour - LPB